Pakistan's sectarian violence creeps into art scene

 "I've started to incorporate the clashing of the Shi'ites and Sunnis into my work," the 31-year-old artist, who is secular Sunni, told Reuters at Government College University, where he is also a lecturer.

-In "Religious Landscape", he decorated a seven-foot (2.1 m) high white canvas with designs from the Koran, Islam's holy book.
+In "Religious Landscape", he decorated a seven-foot high white canvas with designs from the Koran, Islam's holy book.
 Red gashes resembling flesh have been torn across it.

-"Both faiths adhere to the Koran, but they fight over the Koran, too," Mudassar said of the piece, which sold for 135,000 rupees (918 pounds) after being exhibited last month.
+"Both faiths adhere to the Koran, but they fight over the Koran, too," Mudassar said of the piece, which sold for 135,000 rupees ($1,400) after being exhibited last month.

 The nightmare scenario for Pakistan, a nuclear-armed U.S. ally, would be sectarian war.
 While Pakistan is not close to one, fear and instability are growing.